wiesty/MMM-Tankerkoenig/README.md

 ## Notes

 Right now this is a simple version of the Tankerkoenig API.
 Might add more features some time.
+Thanks to Tankerkoenig to provide this amazing API!
+Please consider supporting them!

 To reduce the network traffic, you have to enter the name of the desired station manually :-)